nycpivot/tdp-core/plugins/tpb-home/README.md

 As previously mentioned, we call `applyWithDependency` and provide the classes for the two surfaces we will be using: `AppRouteSurce` and `HomeSurface` (which is simply imported locally from this same proyect: `import { HomeSurface } from '../HomeSurface';`).
 This call will find the instances of these surfaces in the `SurfaceStore` and make them available to us in the `SurfaceModifierFunction`; it is in this function, nested within the `Route` component, where we will pass the `homeSurface` instance to a react component of our own called `HomePage` —we'll look at the definition of this component next.

-For now simply notice that this is all the wiring necessary for defining a custom surface: require the class when calling `applyWithDependency` and pass the obtained instance to your custom homepage.
+For now simply notice that this is all the wiring necessary for defining a custom surface: require the class when calling `applyWithDependency` and pass the obtained instance to your custom component, where you will, in turn, render whatever was added to the different sections of the surface.

 ### The `HomePage` component